khanmaster/ansiblewithvagrant/README.md

 # Ansible
-Understanding Infra Structure as Code (Iac) concepts with Ansible provisioning Timings 90-120 minutes to complete
+ ## Understanding Infra Structure as Code (Iac) concepts with Ansible Provisioning

+Timings 90-120 Minutes

+# This Lesson Includes
 - Pre-requisites
 - None
-- This lesson covers:

 - What is Infra structure As Code (IaC)
 - Create a Git Hub Repository
 - Multi server environment